-Maya joined DSF’s immigration practice in 2017 with a view to advising prospective and existing clients with permanent residence and visa applications.
-Her professional interests lie in corporate immigration law and cross-border issues and advice to multinational corporations, small businesses and individuals in developing immigration strategies and ensuring successful cross-border travel.
+Maya currently practices within DSF’s immigration group with a view to advising clients on a myriad of applications including permanent residence, work permits, visas, and intra-company transfers.
+Her interests lie in corporate immigration law and cross-border issues and advice to multinational corporations, small businesses and individuals in developing immigration strategies and ensuring successful cross-border travel.
 Her extensive litigation experience also means an ability to advise clients regarding appeals of denied applications and to act as counsel in an appeal should a client wish to pursue one.

 She believes firmly in the value of a multicultural, ever-evolving population in Canada and is committed to helping those who wish to become part of this great country.